-Los Angeles Drunk Driving Attorney
+Los Angeles County DUI Defense Attorney

 Like it or not, what used to be considered largely a social nuisance is now a misdemeanor or felony criminal offense punishable by prison time, expensive fines, loss of driving privileges, and other penalties.
 In some cases, drivers convicted of DUI may see their licenses permanently revoked.
 Here in California, more than 200,000 drivers are arrested on suspicion of DUI every year.
 If you are one of them, you need to act quickly to protect your rights and your liberty.
 Contact an aggressive Van Nuys drunk driving attorney at the Law Offices of Mark Daniel Melnick immediately.
 We can help you beat your charges and retain your driving privileges.

 Signs of Driver Impairment That Can Serve as Probable Cause For a DUI Arrest

 Driver impairment may be obvious in a number of ways.
 Police are trained to observe drivers’ behavior and look for suspicious actions.
 For instance, performing any of the following maneuvers while you are driving may lead to you being pulled over:

 - Driving in more than one lane at the same time

 In such cases, an officer may have sufficient cause to pull a driver over and arrest them for drunk driving even without subjecting them to a breath test or observing them in person.
 Sometimes an officer may pull a car over for other reasons (such as a broken taillight) and then notice signs of impairment that can serve as probable cause in an arrest.
 These may include: